 There’s a lot to take in, especially when you first arrive: a new place, new people, a new stage of your life.
 A lot of things will feel unfamiliar, and you will find yourself immersed in an environment filled with people from all walks of life.

-Here’s the thing—virtually everyone around you is going through the same thing in some form or fashion.
+Here’s the thing—virtually everyone around you is going through basically the same thing.
+There’s safety in numbers.